Authored by the expert who managed and guided the team behind the Argentina Property Pack

 What is the 10-year property price prediction for Argentina as of 2026?

-This translates to a projected average annual appreciation rate of roughly 4.8% to 7.2% per year in USD terms over the next decade in Argentina.
+This implies an average annual appreciation rate of roughly 5% to 7% in US dollar terms over the next decade for a well-bought Argentina property.

 What long-term economic factors will shape property prices in Argentina?